tweag/nickel/cli/tests/snapshot/README.md

 (located via the `CARGO_BIN_EXE_nickel` environment variable) with the Nickel files located in subdirectories of the `inputs` directory.

+Because each file of the `inputs` directory is supposed to be a snapshot test, the `imports` directory is used for auxiliary files that are imported by a snapshot test but aren't themselves standalone snapshot tests.

 Each subdirectory corresponds to the type of output we're snapshotting.
 Currently we have `errors`, which tests error descriptions written to STDERR, `export`, which tests the output when exporting JSON, and `pretty` which tests